-Red waratah anemone are dark red sea invertebrates that are hard to ignore due to their unique characteristics.
+Red waratah anemones (Actinia tenebrosa) are dark red sea invertebrates that are hard to ignore due to their unique characteristics.
 Also known as sea squirts, these animals of the mid to low tide zone can hide in rock pools or shaded rock crevices during low tides.
 They cling tightly to rocks to survive exposure to air and lead healthy lives despite the threats.
 To minimize risks, they enclose their tentacles within their mouths to appear like red blobs after clicking on the rocks.

-What happens when the tide returns?
 Once the anemones notice they are out of danger, they unfurl their dark red tentacles and start filtering food from the water.

 Appearance